Degree Programs & Courses Competencies for the (digital) future

 Credit transfer to study program:

-The possibility of crediting the module to one's own study program must currently be agreed upon bilaterally with each respective study program.
+The possibility of crediting the learning unit to one's own study program must currently be agreed upon bilaterally with each respective study program.

-Authorship: The module was developed in a cooperation between Digital Humanities, the Learning and Development Unit and the Support Center for ICT-Aided Teaching and Research (iLUB).
+Authorship: The learning unit was developed in a cooperation between Digital Humanities, the Learning and Development Unit and the Support Center for ICT-Aided Teaching and Research (iLUB).

-Completion: Students receive a confirmation of completion upon successful completion of this module.
+Completion: Students receive a confirmation of completion upon successful completion of this learning unit.